lionspaws/web-experiments/README.md

 ### elementaryCellularAutomata.js

-A javascript file to draw the 1 dimenstional binary pattern CA rules (elementary CA) on an html canvas.
+A javascript file to draw the 1 dimensional binary pattern CA rules (elementary CA) on an html canvas.
 More about elementary CA and rules here: http://mathworld.wolfram.com/ElementaryCellularAutomaton.html

 ### totalisticCellularAutomata.js

-A javascript file to draw the 1 dimenstional binary pattern CA rules (elementary CA) on an html canvas.
+A javascript file to draw the 1 dimensional pattern CA rules (totalistic CA) in two colours on an html canvas.
-More about elementary CA and rules here: http://mathworld.wolfram.com/TotalisticCellularAutomaton.html
+More about totalistic CA and rules here: http://mathworld.wolfram.com/TotalisticCellularAutomaton.html